1991 Great Plains tornado outbreak: Meteorological synopsis

+Episode narrative

+A map of the tornado outbreak that occurred from Texas to Iowa.

 On April 25, 1991, the National Weather Service issued a warning of an impending weather system, noting that computer models were "indicating this to be a very significant severe weather producer with tornadoes occurring across the Central/Southern Plains."
 On the morning of April 26, the organization delineated a High risk of severe weather across the Great Plains.
-A southeast-tilted trough existed across the Southwestern United States that morning, and a distinct jet streak, or a region of enhanced winds at the base of the trough, on the order of 75–85 kn was progressing northeast toward the Plains.
+A southeast-tilted trough existed across the southwestern United States that morning, and a distinct jet streak, or a region of enhanced winds at the base of the trough, on the order of 75–85 kn was progressing northeast toward the Plains.
 Through the morning, an 850 mb or approximately 5000 ft low-level jet of up to 60 kn overspread regions from south-central Kansas northward into eastern Nebraska.
 A surface low-pressure area existed over southwestern Nebraska, supporting a dry line southward into Texas and a warm front southeastward across eastern sections of Kansas and Oklahoma.